vyuh-tech/vyuh/packages/sanity/flutter_sanity_portable_text/README.md

 ## Exploring further

-There are several other features which have been excluded from the examples above.
-You can look at the properties of `PortableConfig` for more customization opportunities, including changing the base styles.
+There are several other features which have been excluded from the examples above, such as:

+- Custom block styles
+- Custom Block containers
+- Item padding inside a `PortableText` widget
+- Indents for list items
+- Changing the base style
+- Changing the default block and mark styles

+You can look at the properties of `PortableConfig` for more customization opportunities.